PhasesResearchLab/MaterialsMap/README.md

-# Feasibility mapper for MATerials design
+# MaterialsMap

-A simulation tool using [pycalphad](http://pycalphad.org) and Thermo_Calc.
+MaterialsMap is Python package for mapping properties, manufacturing feasibility, and desirability.
+We focus on guiding materials design graphically while proving API to underlying methods.
+It utilizes [pycalphad](http://pycalphad.org) and Thermo_Calc for thermodynamic calculations.

 ```python
 import os